Released 2020. Director: George Clooney

 When the various elements of the story coalesce in the end it feels like a salvage job.
 The real connection between Augustine and Sully, the character played by Felicity Jones, is not a big mystery to an attentive audience.
 Their ‘meeting’ over radio communication at the end of the world is what some people might call fate.
 It’s also pretty contrived.
 The premise of a man realising what he’s missed out on and facing his last chance to connect comes across hackneyed.
 Clooney delivers a fine performance as an actor but the movie doesn’t touch the depth of emotions it could have.

-The movies strains to achieve an elegiac slow-burn, sadly it doesn’t have the sense of poetic mystery of Solaris, which Clooney quite clearly draws inspiration from; instead it is uneven and underwhelming.
+The Midnight Sky strains to achieve an elegiac slow-burn, sadly it doesn’t have the sense of poetic mystery of Solaris, which Clooney quite clearly draws inspiration from; instead it is uneven and underwhelming.

 Click image above to view trailer.
 New window will open.